NathanDunfield/regina_wheels/README.rst

 but works both with and without `SageMath`_.
 To install and test in SageMath do the following in a terminal window::

-  sage -pip install --user --pre --only-binary :all: -U regina sage -python -m regina.test
+  sage -pip install --user --upgrade "regina>=7.0" sage -python -m regina.test

 One can also do this from **inside** SageMath (including from a notebook) by::

-  sage: %pip install --user --pre --only-binary :all: -U regina
+  sage: %pip install --user "regina>=7.0"
   sage: import regina.test; regina.test.runTests()

 Please report any technical problems via the `issue tracker`_ on the